-In Scotland, discretionary foods and drinks (such as cakes, biscuits, pastries, cakes, crisps, savoury snacks, puddings, ice creams and soft drinks) contribute significantly to the Scottish diet, particularly towards calories (24%), total fat (25%), saturated fat (28%), total sugar (37%) and sodium (11%) .
-Within retail environments particularly, price promotions feature significantly within the grocery landscape, encouraging impulse purchasing, responsible for an increase in the volume of food we buy.
+In Scotland, discretionary foods and drinks (such as cakes, biscuits, pastries, cakes, crisps, savoury snacks, puddings, ice creams and soft drinks) contribute significantly to the Scottish diet, particularly towards calories (24%), total fat (25%), saturated fat (28%), total sugar (37%) and sodium (11%) 7.
+Within retail environments particularly, price promotions feature significantly within the grocery landscape, encouraging impulse purchasing, responsible for an increase in the volume of food we buy4.

-The latest data highlights that individuals purchase 20% more as a direct result of promotions, with a greater proportion spent on discretionary food categories (36.9%), compared to non-discretionary categories (24.7%).
-The most frequently promoted discretionary products include confectionery, crisps, ice cream and dairy desserts, and soft drinks.
-Crisps and savoury snacks are the most frequently purchased discretionary item on price promotion (43.1%) compared to other categories.
+The latest data highlights that individuals purchase 20% more as a direct result of promotions9, with a greater proportion spent on discretionary food categories (36.9%), compared to non-discretionary categories (24.7%)10.
+The most frequently promoted discretionary products include confectionery, crisps, ice cream and dairy desserts, and soft drinks11.
+Crisps and savoury snacks are the most frequently purchased discretionary item on price promotion (43.1%) compared to other categories10.

-Temporary price reductions (TPRs) are the most frequently used type of price promotion in Scotland accounting for 23% of all calories purchased, with 43% of individuals reporting that TPRs caused them to make impulsive purchases.
-It is clear that TPRs have a significant impact on overall calorie consumption as a 613-calorie reduction per person per week, as presented in an economic modelling study by the Scottish Government, could be achieved if all types of price promotions were restricted on discretionary products, as opposed to only 115 calories per person per week if only multi-buys were restricted .
-Further, TPRs are the most commonly used type of promotion online.
-In our Survey of Food and Drink Promotions in an Online Retail Environment, we found that TPRs accounted for 57% of price promotions online, with the majority of these being for discretionary HFSS items .
+Temporary price reductions (TPRs) are the most frequently used type of price promotion in Scotland accounting for 17.1% of all calories purchased 12 and with 43% of individuals reporting that TPRs caused them to make impulsive purchases 13.
+The total amount of calories purchased on promotions is 23%, with the remaining 5.9% comprised of multi-buys, Y for £X, and other promotions 12.
+It is clear that TPRs have a significant impact on overall calorie consumption as a 613-calorie reduction per person per week, as presented in an economic modelling study by the Scottish Government, could be achieved if all types of price promotions were restricted on discretionary products, as opposed to only 115 calories per person per week if only multi-buys were restricted 14.
+Further, TPRs are the most common type of price promotion purchased online, accounting for 22.9% of promotions purchased, out of a total of 28.3% of food and drink purchased on price promotions online is comprised of 5.1% for Y for £ for promotions, and 0.2% for other price promotions12.
+In our Survey of Food and Drink Promotions in an Online Retail Environment, we found that TPRs accounted for 57% of price promotions online, with the majority of these being for discretionary HFSS items 11.
 Additionally, TPRs are also the most commonly used type of price promotion during the festive and other seasonal periods.
-Research finds a significant increase in calories purchased and consumed during these times .
+Research finds a significant increase in calories purchased and consumed during these times 15.